Register now and connect with qualified caregivers near you!

-The little-known Veterans Aid and Attendance Pension (A & A) may be a source of financial assistance for your senior loved one.
+The little-known Veterans Aid and Attendance Pension (A & A) may be a source of financial assistance for your senior loved one and may allow you to receive extra dollars for care.
 Veterans, and their spouse (or widow/widower,) may qualify for this benefit to help cover the cost of senior care including in-home care, assisted living or nursing home care.
 The pension ranges are approximately $1,600 per month for a veteran, about $1,000 per month for a surviving spouse, or $1,900 per month for a couple.

 A veteran (or their surviving spouse) may be eligible for A & A if: